 He also said to the crowds, "When you see a cloud rising in the west, you say at once, 'A shower is coming.'
 And so it happens.
 And when you see the south wind blowing, you say, 'There will be scorching heat,' and it happens.
 You hypocrites!
 You know how to interpret the appearance of earth and sky, but why do you not know how to interpret the present time?
 And why do you not judge for yourselves what is right?
 As you go with your accuser before the magistrate, make an effort to settle with him on the way, lest he drag you to the judge, and the judge hand you over to the officer, and the officer put you in prison.
 I tell you, you will never get out until you have paid the very last penny."
-(Luke 12:54-59)
+(Luke 12:54-59 ESV)

 Reflecting and Thinking

-Today's chapter is the second of three consecutive chapters that recount Jesus' teachings.
-(If you have a Bible with Jesus' words in red, look at all of the red letters!)
+Today's chapter is the second of three consecutive chapters that contain many of Jesus' teachings.
+(If you have a Bible with Jesus' words in red, you will see all of the red letters!)
 Each chapter contains several smaller thought sections.
 Today's chapter can be summarized like this: "Be careful about false teaching, do not be afraid of those who oppose you, be on your guard against greed, do not worry, be watchful and ready, be wise and discern what is right."
-Each of these admonitions provides instruction for the spiritual battle introduced in the previous chapter.
+Each of these admonitions provides instruction for the spiritual battle described in the previous chapter.
 Luke emphasizes the Holy Spirit and the presence of spiritual realities.
 The theme of spirituality runs through Luke as a thread, but in the teachings included in today's chapter, it is as though Luke develops an entire tapestry which shows how spiritual realities intersect daily life.